Vyraal1/node-db-challenge/README.md

 ## Instructions

-**Read these instructions carefully.
-Understand exactly what is expected _before_ starting this Sprint Challenge.**

-This is an individual assessment, please work on it alone.
-It is an opportunity to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

-If the instructions are not clear, please seek support from your TL and Instructor on Slack.

 The Minimum Viable Product must be completed in three hours.

-Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
-- [ ] Add your _Team Lead_ as collaborator on Github.
-- [ ] Clone your forked version of the Repository.
-- [ ] Create a new Branch on the clone: git checkout -b `firstName-lastName`.
-- [ ] Implement the project on this Branch, committing changes regularly.
-- [ ] Push commits: git push origin `firstName-lastName`.

-Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge `firstName-lastName` Branch into master on **your fork, don't make Pull Requests against Lambda's repository**.
-- [ ] Please don't merge your own pull request.
-- [ ] Add your _Team Lead_ as a Reviewer on the Pull-request
-- [ ] Your _Team Lead_ will count the challenge as done by merging the branch into _master_.

-## Commits

-Commit your code regularly and use descriptive messages.
-This helps both you (in case you ever need to return to old code) and your Team Lead.

 ## Self-Study/Essay Questions

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.
+      The relationship beteen relational databases and SQL is like the library and the ISBB system.

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?
+      Tables need a primary key to help identify individual records within a table.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.
+      Foreign key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables.
+      You need an intermediary table.

 ## Minimum Viable Product

-Take the steps necessary to complete the project from scratch.
-Start by initializing your project with a `package.json` and go from there.

 Complete the following tasks:

-- [ ] Design the data model and use _knex migrations_ to create the database and tables.
+- [x] Design the data model and use _knex migrations_ to create the database and tables.
 - [ ] Build an API with endpoints for:
-  - [ ] adding resources.
+  - [] adding resources.
-  - [ ] retrieving a list of resources.
+  - [] retrieving a list of resources.
-  - [ ] adding projects.
+  - [x] adding projects.
-  - [ ] retrieving a list of projects.
+  - [x] retrieving a list of projects.
   - [ ] adding tasks.
   - [ ] retrieving a list of tasks. **The list of tasks should include the project name and project description**.
 - [ ] When returning `project` or `task` information, the `completed` property should be `true` or `false`.